NANBF Figure Guidelines

-Leanness is not as emphasized as is in Bodybuilding but this class should present muscle separation top and bottom with muscle fullness most importantly to compliment the physique.
+Leanness is not as emphasized as is in Bodybuilding, but this class should present muscle separation top and bottom with muscle fullness most importantly to compliment the physique.
 Overly striated muscle in not encouraged and can detract from your score.
 Posing should be presented to bolster your symmetry not to take away from it or distorting your physique balance.

-Presentation (Ranked Against Self 1-5) Each competitor is judged individually.
+Presentation round: Competitors will be judged individually.
 Competitors will walk stage left, stage right, center stage and then exit (or at promoter's discretion).
 Judges will score based upon three key elements.
-Appearance (which includes tone, complexion and color), Style (includes creativity with choice of suit, heels, and grooming), and Stage presence (gracefulness on stage, walk and confidence).
+Appearance (which includes tone, complexion and color), style (includes creativity with choice of suit, heels, and grooming), and stage presence (gracefulness on stage, walk and confidence).
 Judges will consider all aspects of these elements and determine a ranking against their self on a 1-5 scale based upon the presentation.

-individual presentation and stage walks
+Individual presentation and stage walks

-T-walks consists of walking out from rear center stage, do a single pose, then walk to front center stage turn and walk to stage left and do two poses, then walk to stage right do two poses, then walk to the front center of the stage doing your final two poses then exit the stage from where you started.
-For the "L" walk you normally walk from center stage either right or left stage.
-You will do the same amount of poses in three spots in a straight line leaving the stage on whichever side takes you backstage.
-Individual presentations should be done tastefully and be conducive to a family atmosphere.
-Bodybuilding-type poses, fitness moves (like push-ups) and costumes/props should be avoided.
+T-walks consists of walking out from rear center stage, do a single pose, then walk to front center stage turn and walk to stage left and do two poses, then walk to stage right do two poses, then walk to the front center of the stage doing the final two poses then exit the stage.
+For the L-walk, walk from center stage to either right or left stage.
+Do the same amount of poses in three spots in a straight line, then leave the stage. *This walk may be modified at the Promoters discretion.